 The unexpected departure of a single physician at the University’s Primary Care Service (PCS) has hindered the health provider’s ability to see patients on short notice.

 Now short of full-time physicians, PCS can no longer promise that appointments can be made within 24 hours, according to Alex Lickerman, Assistant Vice President for Student Health and Counseling Services.
-The physician, whose name Lickerman declined to say, resigned at the end of December without giving PCS enough advance notice, leaving it with a 30-hour shortfall every week.
+The physician, whose name Lickerman declined to give, resigned without notifying PCS in advance, leaving it with a 30-hour shortfall every week.

 Lickerman would not indicate how much longer in advance appointments would have to be made.
 “It is a week-by-week state of affairs,” he said.
 PCS has also curbed its hours slightly, closing on Tuesdays at 5:30 p.m. instead of 6 p.m.